 Whether these adequacy requirements are met will be a question of fact and degree, taking into account the activities of the In-Scope Company.
 Where an In-Scope Company relies on a Guernsey-based administrator or corporate services provider to meet these requirements the resources of that administrator or services provider will be taken into account and there can be no double counting of personnel.

 Pure Equity Holding Companies

-Pure Equity Holding Companies are seen as ‘low risk’ and therefore are subject to reduced economic substance requirements.
+Pure Equity Holding Companies are seen as ‘low risk’ and therefore are subject to reduced substance requirements.
 These requirements are that it: